openjs-foundation/cross-project-council/CPC-CHARTER.md

 ## Section 8.
 Board Representation

 There are 3 Board seats earmarked for representation from the OpenJS Foundation projects.

+### CPC Director

 The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][] and is always in place.

+**CPC Director eligibility:** The CPC Director must be a current CPC Member

+**CPC Director voting:** CPC Members will vote on candidates

+### Community Director

-The second board seat requires 2 Platinum board members to activate and will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
+The second board seat will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
 The CPC members will review and either re-confirm or update the processes once per year.

-For the first year after the formation of the OpenJS Foundation, the processes for filling this seat will be as follows:

-* As a constellation member of the OpenJS Foundation, the Node.js project will elect one Board representative from either the Technical Steering Committee (TSC) or Community Committee (CommComm).
-The representative will be selected according to a process defined by the TSC and CommComm.
+**Community Director eligibility:** The Community Director must be an Active OpenJS Collaborator as defined in the CPC's Governance document.

+**Community Director voting:** CPC Members will vote on candidates

 As described in the [Elections][] section a multiple candidate method will be be used for the voting for the first and second board members.

+### At-Large Director

 The third board seat is earmarked to represent the Individual membership program.
 3 Platinum board members as well as 2000 members registered in the